 1. 2D Animation

 Animate CC (formerly known as Flash) is one of the most popular 2D animation software available.
-Animate has had a long history of animation making, even going back to the earlier days of internet videos.
+This software has had a long history of animation making, even going back to the earlier days of internet videos.

-It has an intuitive interface and a relatively affordable price point which makes it a great pick for those that want to get started with 2D animation.
+It has an intuitive interface and a relatively affordable price point.
+This makes it a great pick for those that want to get started with 2D animation.

 Character Animator is a newer animation program that has an interesting twist.
 Instead of proving the tradition way of animating, Character Animator uses your webcam and microphone to automatically animate a pre-built character which is similar to motion capture.